 For more than a century, the City of Newark was the thriving center of the precious metal industry in the United States and home to the design workshops of famed jewelry goldsmiths and silversmiths such as Tiffany & Co. and Krementz.
-To many, the most recognizable of the objects produced by these manufacturers is the Vince Lombardi Trophy that was first handcrafted in Newark in 1967 at Tiffany & Co.’s silver factory.
+The glamorous core of this exhibition consists of unique Tiffany & Co. pieces that can be found in no other museum in the nation.

 City of Silver and Gold showcases more than 100 objects drawn from the Museum’s holdings documenting the rise of the city’s gold and silver industry from modest beginnings in the early 1800s to national prominence by the turn of the 20th century.